Trump Calls Impeachment Inquiry A 'Lynching'

 Rush led the effort by members of the Congressional Black Caucus in introducing legislation classifying actual lynching as a federal crime last year.

-The chair of the black caucus, Rep. Karen Bass, D-Calif., tweeted in a similar vein.
-"You are comparing a constitutional process to the PREVALENT and SYSTEMATIC brutal torture of people in THIS COUNTRY that looked like me?," she asked.
+The chair of the black caucus, Rep. Karen Bass, D-Calif., tweeted in a similar vein: "You are comparing a constitutional process to the PREVALENT and SYSTEMATIC brutal torture of people in THIS COUNTRY that looked like me?"

 You are comparing a constitutional process to the PREVALENT and SYSTEMATIC brutal torture of people in THIS COUNTRY that looked like me? https://t.co/3v4oMuPC6C— Congressmember Bass (@RepKarenBass) October 22, 2019

-Trump also drew a rebuke from Republican House member Adam Kinzinger of Illinois, who called on Trump to "retract this immediately."
+Trump also drew criticism from Rep. Adam Kinzinger, R-Ill., who called on Trump to "retract this immediately."

 We can all disagree on the process, and argue merits.
 But never should we use terms like “lynching” here.
 The painful scourge in our history has no comparison to politics, and @realDonaldTrump should retract this immediately.
 May God help us to return to a better way. https://t.co/URKNgxUfiv— Adam Kinzinger (@RepKinzinger) October 22, 2019